Determined BSS based on time-frequency masking and its application to harmonic vector analysis: Experiments

 \subsubsection{Appropriateness of the PDS algorithm}

 Before showing the effects of parameters, the PDS algorithm was compared with the MM algorithm (auxIVA \cite{Ono2011auxIVA}), based on the iterative projection technique \cite{Ono2010auxFDICA}, to confirm that the Laplace IVA was appropriately realized by the PDS algorithm.
 Their performances over iteration are shown in Fig.\:\ref{fig:auxIVAvsProxIVA}, where the parameters were set to $\mu_1=\mu_2=1$, and $\alpha=1.75$.
 As in the figure, both algorithms resulted in the same scores, which indicates that the PDS algorithm was properly working, but the PDS algorithm required more iterations than the MM algorithm.
-Note that the computation per iteration of IVA by the PDS algorithm was 1.3 times faster than IVA by the MM algorithm (PDS: 26.7 ms, MM: 35.0 ms).
+In particular, Mixture B needed significantly more iterations, which should be because it was obtained with a condition more difficult than Mixture A, as in Fig.\:\ref{fig:micSpeakerSettingsSpeech}.
+Note that the computation per iteration of IVA by the PDS algorithm was 1.3 times faster than IVA by the MM algorithm (PDS: 26.7 ms, MM: 35.0 ms) which should be because the MM algorithm calculates a lot of matrix inversions within an iteration.

 To see the appropriateness in terms of minimization, the values of the objective function for the PDS algorithm are shown in Fig.~\ref{fig:costProxIVA} with 3 different axes.
-They confirm that the proposed algorithm properly reduced the objective function in Eq.~\eqref{eq:logDetProblem}.
+They confirm that the proposed algorithm properly reduced the objective function in Eq.~\eqref{eq:logDetProblem} with $\mathcal{P}_n=\|\cdot\|_{2,1}$ in Eq.~\eqref{eq:ell21}.
 Note that, in general, this kind of plot cannot be drawn for the proposed masking-based algorithm because an explicit form of the objective function may not exist.